 For the most shooters, a quality chrome lined barrel will permit good use out to 600 yards and maintain acceptable accuracy to hit a man-sized target.
 I used a button rifled, chrome lined 4150, 1:7 twist FN barrel at a high power match and it took me to 600 yards without issue.
-The ubiquitous chrome lined AR15 barrel is typically capable of 1-1.5 MOA with good ammo.
+The ubiquitous chrome lined AR15 barrel is typically capable of 1-1.5 MOA when free floated with match ammo.
 Chrome lining is the military specification for the M4 and M16 to increase barrel life, but this hardened bore causes a slight decrease in accuracy due to the inconsistencies it can apply over the rifling when it is applied.

 For the majority of us, chrome lined barrels will fulfill any possible SHTFantasy we could imagine while also remaining hard use for frequent practice.
 Prices range from $150-$280 for a chrome lined barrel.
 On the lower end of the scale we have barrels with 4140 steel, 5.56 or .223 Wylde chamber, a 1/9 twist, and button rifling: I consider the 1/9 twist, chrome lined barrel to be a shooter limiting product.
 The 1/9 twist is not capable of successfully stabilizing heavier ammo such as the 77 grain SMK.
 The chrome lining will further deteriorate longer range accuracy and with the inability to stabilize heavier loadings, may lead to a frustrating experience if you wanted to dabble in longer range shooting.
 Avoid.